|

 Originally formed in 1927 from Commonwealth "Peace Officers"; with 10

 members (see above).
 The A.C.T.
-Police were first known as the "Federal Capital Territory
+Police were first known as the "Federal Capital

-Police" and also used the name "Commonwelath Police".
-The name was officially changed to the "Australian Capital Territory
+Territory Police" and also used the name "Commonwelath Police".
+The name was officially changed to the "Australian Capital

-(A.F.P.) in 1979.
+Police" force (A.F.P.) in 1979.
 Extremely Rare,

 ACT Police.
 "Commissioner's" bullion cap badge; introduced by Commissioner Edward "Ted" Richards c 1965.
 Although